eclipse-openj9/openj9/doc/build-instructions/Build_Instructions_V21.md

 - non-compressed references (only)
 - mixed references, either compressed or non-compressed references is selected when starting Java

-Mixed references is the default to build when no options are specified. _Note that `--with-cmake=no` cannot be used to build mixed references._ `configure` options include:
+Mixed references is the default to build when no options are specified. `configure` options include:
 - `--with-mixedrefs` create a mixed references static build (equivalent to `--with-mixedrefs=static`)
 - `--with-mixedrefs=no` create a build supporting compressed references only
 - `--with-mixedrefs=dynamic` create a mixed references build that uses runtime checks